agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 {% include lead_image.html %}

-I started looking for a job this year, in the [middle of a pandemic][covid], because Intuit cut my old position as part of COVID-related layoffs.
+I started looking for a job this year because Intuit cut my old position as part of [COVID-related][covid] layoffs.
 Consequently, I spent the last three months preparing for and participating in job interviews.

 [covid]: https://en.wikipedia.org/wiki/COVID-19_pandemic

 The interview process was different from when I first interviewed as a young data scientist right out of [Insight][insight], and even different from my more recent interview experiences in 2017.

 [insight]: {% post_url 2018-08-21-should_i_go_to_insight %}